sloveland/golden-mile/README.md

 * What kind of content is needed?
 What do you have already?

 ### Style Guide ###
-This is a guide for you and anyone on your team - it can be a screenshot, some sketches, a document, or all of the above.
+This can be a screenshot, some sketches, a document, or all of the above.
 Typically a style guide will address:

 * Colors
 * Typography